Association for the Scientific Study of Consciousness

 June 22-25, 2023

-	The 26th annual meeting of the Association for the Scientific Study of Consciousness will be held at New York University on June 22-25, 2023.
+The 26th annual meeting of the Association for the Scientific Study of Consciousness was held at New York University on June 22-25, 2023.

 Please direct any inquiries to ASSC26@nyu.edu.

 A recording of Thomas Nagel's keynote can be watched here

 A mobile program for smartphone use is available to conference registrants using the Whova app, which can be downloaded here for both iOS and Android.
 For access through Blackberry or Windows Phone, click here

 ASSC 26 took place at 40 Washington Square South, in Vanderbilt Hall, the home of the NYU Law School.
 This location is right on Washington Square in the heart of Greenwich Village in downtown Manhattan.
 Within five minutes walk are many food, drink, and entertainment options, from famous restaurants and clubs to cheap takeout food and free music on the square.

 Registration for ASSC 26 is open.
 Now that the early registration deadline has passed, the registration fee for ASSC members is $450 (faculty or equivalent), $350 (post-docs or equivalent), or $200 (students).
 Registration for ASSC non-members is $600.

 On the registration site, you may optionally also register for tutorials, and the conference dinner.

 If you are an ASSC member, please log in with your ASSC credentials and then return to this page to access the ASSC member registration page.
 If you are a nonmember or past member, you are welcome to join ASSC here.
 If you would like to register for ASSC 26 as a nonmember, please go to the ASSC 26 nonmember registration page.